NyFco/Calculator/README.md

 # Calculator
-My first mini project which is a calculator with HTML, CSS and vanilla JavaScript.
+My first HTML, CSS and vanilla JavaScript mini project which is a calculator.

 I like this neumorphism theme :)